aptech/docs/docs/CR-loadarray.rst

    filestr = "mydata/adat";
    loadarray x = ^filestr;

-If no extension is supplied, then an ``.fmt`` extension will be assumed.
+If no extension is supplied, then an :file:`.fmt` extension will be assumed.

 `loadarray` accepts pathnames.
 The following is legal: